OpenBAS-Platform/collectors/openex-caldera/README.md

 Each interval, a job retrieves the deployed agents on Caldera and populates the OpenEx database by creating Assets.
 Deduplication is done thanks to the caldera `paw` property :
   - if there is no asset on OpenEx with this `paw`, a new asset is created
-  - if there is an asset on OpenEx with this `paw`, this asset is updated
+  - if there is an asset on OpenEx with this `paw` and the source of creation is only Caldera, this asset is updated

 There is no automatic deletion of OpenEx assets if Caldera agents no longer exist